 As a graduate of the Bachelor’s Degree in Healthcare Administration and Analytics, career opportunities may include:

 - Health Information Management Technician

-Healthcare administrators, managers and analysts have a range of career opportunities with employers who need college-educated professionals to analyze data to support managing daily operations and improving outcomes.
-Examples of these employers include:
+Healthcare administrators, managers and analysts may seek career opportunities with employers who need college-educated professionals to analyze data to support managing daily operations and improving outcomes.
+Examples of these employers may include:

 - Ambulatory care facilities

 - Nursing homes and long term care facilities